 What is Design for Manufacturing (DFM)

 So what is Design for Manufacturing (manufacturability)?
 Why do I care?
 These are a couple questions we hear in the development a new product, before mold manufacturing, this DFM report is an important phase.
-The brief description according to wikipedia.com is that DFM is the general engineering art of designing products in such a way that they are easy to manufacture.
+Design for Manufacturing (DFM) is the process of designing a product in such a way that it is easy and cost-effective to manufacture.
+This can involve simplifying the design, using standard components, and optimizing the design for the manufacturing process that will be used.
+The goal of DFM is to reduce production costs, improve quality, and increase efficiency.
+It is an important aspect of the product development process, as it can have a significant impact on the overall success of the product.
 The basic idea exists in almost all engineering disciplines, but of course the details differ widely depending on the manufacturing technology.

 DFM is intended to prevent:

 I think that is a good overview of the general concept of what DFM is.
 So the next question is “why is it a problem?
 There are a number of possible answers for this question.

 First possible answer is that the manufacturing technologies are continuously changing so it is difficult to keep up with the new technologies available.
 This could be true…I am not sold though.

 The next answer could be that engineers are not trained properly coming out of college.
 This is a possible answer but it seems like it blames the problem on someone else.

 Last, the answer could be that engineering is no longer performed at the same facility as manufacturing!

 With manufacturing moving offshore to locations far away from engineering, the collaboration that existed in the past between design engineering and manufacturing no longer happens.
 Designs are created and then passed to manufacturing to make parts.
 Sounds great and very efficient, just not as flawless in practice.